credo-ai/credoai_lens/docs/pages/make_your_own.rst

       Examples
       --------

-      The section with actual code examples should be left for last.
+      This is expected to be the last section.

-      Code lines should be prefixed with the symbol >>>
+      Code lines are be prefixed with the symbol >>>

       >>> a = 2
       >>> a + 3 == 5

-      **WARNING!!!** Code prefixed with >>> will be tested during package testing, therefore it should be correct/runnable.
+      **WARNING!!!** Code prefixed with >>> will be tested during package testing, therefore it must be correct/runnable.

       Pseudo code can be inserted using indentation, this will not be tested: